| Prayer GroupsThis section is

 different ways on many different topics.
 All too often, it's we who restrict the

+conversation!
 2. Consider providing a variety

 of times and locations of prayer groups - some people prefer meeting in larger